Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 Mr.Knows enters the room with a grin in his face as he looks at his phone for a notification alert.

-Mr.Knows Everything: Happy to share with you all that I have been granted by 10182nd patent for "A Systematic Method to Navigate Office Spaces to enter Meeting Rooms" which I filed few minutes ago, I got this innovative idea while walking towards this room from my cabin.
+Mr.Knows Everything: Happy to share with you all that I have been granted my 10182nd patent for "A Systematic Method to Navigate Office Spaces to enter Meeting Rooms" which I filed few minutes ago, I got this innovative idea while walking towards this room from my cabin.

 Mr.Droppedfrom: Woah!
 Thats a superhuman achievement Mr.Knows we are so proud to have you as part of our team.